theocompaps/fdup/docs/um/README.md

 - Use `--md5_max_size` to limit how much of each file is read
 - Use NAMESIZE mode as a pre-filter
 - Use `--threads N` or `--hash-threads N` to parallelize file processing and hashing (useful for network shares)
+- Use `--md5-cache` to cache MD5 hashes and speed up repeated scans of the same directories

 ### Files skipped due to instability